taonix/JavaUtils/README.md

 - Rename Directory
 - Modify in to any files type

-and more comming soon !
+and more comming soon on thé class!